oauth-wg/oauth-selective-disclosure-jwt/main.md

 thereto, as well as further claims such as `iss`, `iat`, etc. as defined or required by the application using SD-JWTs.

-The SD-JWTs MUST be explicitly typed, by setting the `typ` header parameter to `sd+jwt`.
-This is done to prevent cross-JWT confusion (see "RFC8725", section 3.11).
+A `typ` parameter in the JOSE header of an SD-JWT MUST be set to the value `sd+jwt`.
 ### `sd_digests` Claim (Digests of Selectively Disclosable Claims)

 An SD-JWT MUST include hashes of the salted claim values that are included by the issuer